 I passed my NQT induction in Summer 2013 and in April 2014 I became the Head of Humanities at a free school in the South East of England.
-I moved schools in September 2016 to become Head of Geography and Environmental Studies.
+I moved schools in September 2016 to become Subject Leader for Geography and Environmental Studies.

 In 2017 and 2018, I was nominated for a UK blog award in the education category.
 In addition I was also nominated for Kent Teacher of the Year 2017 awarded by KM Charity; whilst I was not a named winner my contributions to the education world were Highly Commended.

 I share my resources freely to benefit learners in other classrooms, to reduce teachers workload and just generally because I want to support the development of education nationally and globally.